codership/documentation/galeracluster/source/galeraparameters.rst

 .. index::
    pair: Parameters; gcs.fc_master_slave

-Should we assume that there is only one master in the group?
+Defines whether there is only one master node in the group.

 .. code-block:: ini

    wsrep_provider_options="gcs.fc_master_slave=NO"